The first time I made fondue, I burned the cheese.

 French (Savoyarde) fondue

-Uses Comté, Beaufort, and Reblochon—three alpine cheeses from the French side of the border.
-Richer and more complex than Swiss fondue, with nutty, fruity notes from the Comté.
+Uses Comté, Beaufort, and Reblochon.
+They are alpine cheeses from the French side of the border.
+The fondue is richer and more complex than the Swiss version.

 Italian fonduta

-Uses Fontina Val d’Aosta, egg yolks, butter, and a splash of milk instead of wine.
-Creamier and more delicate than Swiss fondue.
-Often served with shaved white truffle on top—the Piedmontese version of luxury comfort food.
+Uses Fontina Val d’Aosta, egg yolks, butter, and milk instead of wine.
+It is creamier and more delicate.

 Beer fondue